barrawi/linux-sysadmin-labs/kubernetes/README.md

 - **ConfigMap** — injects environment configuration into containers
 - **Resource limits** —  CPU and memory requests/limits defined for all containers
 - **Health probes** —  liveness and readiness probes on Flask (HTTP) and Redis (TCP)
+- **Prometheus + Grafana** — monitoring stack deployed via Helm, scraping metrics from all pods and Kubernetes components.

 ---